The 25th Street Extension is now complete! The roadway opened to traffic on December 10, 2013.

 When will the new Police Station be completed?

 The Saskatoon Police Service Headquarters project is nearing completion.
-The Police Service is expecting to move into the building this January.
+The Police Service is expecting to move into the building in January 2014.